-- An upper second-class or first-class honours degree (or equivalent).
+A lower second-class honours degree (or equivalent).
 This would normally be in English Literature but might also be in a cognate subject (for example, Creative Writing, Film Studies or History).
-If you have any questions about your eligibility for the MA programme, it is advised that you contact the Subject Director for an informal discussion. - Applicants with a lower second-class degree and knowledge of English Literature may be accepted onto the programme following an interview and/or submission of a sample of work.
+If you have any questions about your eligibility for the MA programme, it is advised that you contact the Subject Director for an informal discussion.